Renan-G-projec/Organizer/README.md

 This is a simple python script developed to organize notes (markdown or text files) by date in a month using the files metadata. **Currently, it is developed only for linux systems**.

 ## 🚀 Features
-- **Smart Categorization**: The user can define a designed path to move the notes.
+- **Smart Categorization**: The user can define a designed path to move the notes.wh
 - **Documentation** This can help you to organize a daily log in a nice way.

 ## 🔋 Technologies